This record as markdown: /tools/io-github-malamutemayhem-unclick-mcp-server/vercel-get-domain.md

 Parameters from the server's own tool schema.

-From the tool's definition Tool name 'vercel_get_domain' with description 'Get information about a Vercel domain' indicates retrieval of domain information without modification or execution of external operations.
+From the tool's definition Tool name 'vercel_get_domain' with description 'Get information about a Vercel domain' indicates a retrieval operation.
+The verb 'Get' and the absence of any modification, deletion, or execution language confirm this is a read-only query.

 Risk signalsHandles credentials or secrets (api_key)